Cyfrin/Updraft/courses/solidity/2-storage-factory/1-factory-introduction/+page.md

 ```
 After deploying `StorageFactory` and executing its function `createSimpleStorageContract`, we can observe a new transaction appear in the Remix terminal.
 It's a **deployment transaction** of the `SimpleStorage` contract, executed by the `StorageFactory` contract.

 It's possible to interact with this newly deployed `SimpleStorage` via the `store` function.
 We'll do this by using the **`sfStore`** function from the `StorageFactory` contract.
-This function accepts two parameters: the index of a deployed `SimpleStorage` contract, which will be '0' -since we just deployed one contract, and the value of a `favoriteNumber`.
+This function accepts two parameters: the index of a deployed `SimpleStorage` contract, which will be '0' since we just deployed one contract, and the value of a `favoriteNumber`.

 The **`sfGet`** function, when given the input '0', will indeed return the number provided by the previous function.
 The **address** of the `SimpleStorage` contract can then be retrieved by clicking on the get function `listOfSimpleStorageContracts`.